MEDITATIVE PIXELLATION

 neutral micro-perceptions, beyond conceptual interpretation.

+felt experience.
 This allows us to consciously aware reality as it is, unfiltered

 by the mind’s habitual narratives.